 Dr. Cain will utilize this treatment to rebuild lost bone and tissue that was lost due to periodontal disease.
 After removing the bacteria, he will use membranes, tissue stimulating proteins or bone grafts to regenerate bone and tissue.

-We have answers to some of the most commonly asked questions concerning periodontal disease treatment.
+We have answers to some of the most commonly asked questions about gum disease in Maryville, TN:

 Is scaling and root planing painful?